usnistgov/ndn-dpdk/docs/face.md

 ```

 An Ethernet port with AF\_PACKET only works reliably for NDN over Ethernet (without VLAN header).
-While it is possible to create VLAN, UDP, or VXLAN faces on such as port, they may trigger undesirable reactions from the kernel network stack (e.g. ICMP port unreachable packets or UFW drop logs), because the kernel is unaware of NDN-DPDK's UDP endpoint.
+While it is possible to create VLAN, UDP, or VXLAN faces on such a port, they may trigger undesirable reactions from the kernel network stack (e.g. ICMP port unreachable packets or UFW drop logs), because the kernel is unaware of NDN-DPDK's UDP endpoint.

 ### Creating Ethernet-based Face